-Metered water sales commenced in January 2019 and a comprehensive trend analysis has been prepared with the data collected to date (Figure 13.74).
-The water sales captured for September 2020 - Febuary 2021 is shown in Table 13.87.
-It can be deduced, from Table 13.87, that the average production over the last six months was 0.5 M l /day.
-This is due to operational challenges and breakdowns within the WTW, power outages, limited raw water abstractions and high lift pump stations60.
+Metered water sales commenced in January 2019 and ended on the 30th June 2021, as uTDM then took over the WTP.
+The water sales captured by uTDM for August 2022 - January 2023 is shown in Table 13.88.
+It can be deduced, from Table 13.88, that the average production over the last six months was 0.371 Ml/day.
+This is due to operational challenges and breakdowns within the WTW, power outages, limited raw water abstractions and high lift pump stations61.
+This WTP is subjected to loadshedding.